Which is the right social media channel for you?

-If you have a little more time, you could make one platform your primary channel but still have a presence on the others and use your time on those well by taking part in Twitter hours like #folksyhour or taking part in social sharing events like #folksyfriday where you can connect with lots of other makers, and researching the best Instagram hashtags to use to maximise your exposure and engagement.
+If you have a little more time, you could make one platform your primary channel but still have a presence on the others and use your time on those well by taking part in Instagram challenges like #folksythemeoftheday and social sharing events like #folksyfriday where you can connect with lots of other makers, and researching the best Instagram hashtags to use to maximise your exposure and engagement.

 Tip: If you choose to focus on one channel, register with the same name on all the others too, so you can keep your identity consistent across all the platforms.

 Which social media platforms do your customers use?

 The biggest social media platform in the world is still Facebook, followed by YouTube, Instagram, TikTok, Twitter, Snapchat and Pinterest (in that order).
 But each platform has its own fans and users, so as well as finding a platform you feel comfortable with, you also need to consider who your customers are and which platforms they’re likely to use most frequently.
 Think about where your customers are based in real life too and which channel will help you reach them.

 Social media channels, ranked by the number of monthly active users globally in 2021 *source:

 - Facebook – 2.32 billion

 - YouTube – 1.9 billion